Are you planning a road trip with kids?

 10 Tips for Road Trips with Kids

 It will make the entire trip better if the kids can watch movies.

 A portable DVD player will let them watch their favorite movies while traveling.
-For older children, an IPOD, or M3 player with earphones so they can listen to music, or let them check out some books from the library before the trip to read while traveling.
+For older children, an IPad, or Fire HD Kids Edition with earphones so they can listen to music, or let them check out some books from the library before the trip to read while traveling.